iudmitriev/nv_hw/README.md

 The config for this model is file /src/config.yaml

 #### Testing
-To generate speech for specific text, you should change add it to test_texts.json and run
+To test this model with audio file, you should download checkpoint, add audio file to /test_wavs/ and run
 ```shell
 poetry run python test.py
 ```
-The resulting voice recording will appear in /results/
+The resulting recording will appear in /results/

 ## Credits
 This homework was done by Ivan Dmitriev